≪ Go to our review of Hardshell Jackets

 Mobility and Fit

 There are many great things to point out about this jacket as it relates to Mobility and Fit, while also a few minor complaints.
-We really loved how, like The North Face Fuseform Brigandine 3L, this jacket had a low hem line designed to protect against snow entering from below.
+We really loved how this jacket had a low hem line designed to protect against snow entering from below.
 Blower powder days tested this feature and we can happily report that it performed as intended.

 We also like the freedom of mobility we had in the chest and arms, despite having a size medium instead of a large, unlike what we found when we sized down in the Patagonia Triolet.
 The hood fits well both with and without a helmet, and is also very easy to adjust.
 Our complaints were that the collar was a bit tight, especially with extra layers on underneath.
 Additionally, the sleeves could have been an inch longer or so, although this proved to never be much of a problem during testing.
 While not as form fitting or stretchy as the Outdoor Research Axiom, we still felt it was worthy of 8 points.